 An international law academic and practitioner who developed a high global reputation, Ivan Shearer (1938-2019) was Dean of St Mark’s College from 1968 to 1971, and an Honorary Fellow of the College from 2005.

-Under the terms of Professor Shearer’s visionary and generous bequest, the Ivan Shearer Scholarship will be awarded by the College to a current or former resident student of the College to support their study at the University of Oxford or the University of Cambridge.
+Under the terms of Professor Shearer’s visionary and generous bequest, and subject to the terms of his will, the Ivan Shearer Scholarship will be awarded by the College to a current or former resident student of the College to support their study at the University of Oxford or the University of Cambridge.

 Depending on the earnings of the Ivan Shearer Scholarship Fund, the scholarship may cover some or all of the Ivan Shearer Scholar’s travel, accommodation, tuition, and general living expenses at Oxford or Cambridge.